Fellowship: University of Massachusetts Amherst

 PHILOSOPHY AND GOALS

 The training program has a fundamental commitment to provide experiential and didactic learning experiences that will maximize the personal and professional development of highly competent mental health professionals.
 Development is viewed as the process of forming a professional identity which includes an increased awareness of self, responsible and ethical clinical behavior, increased professional skills, and a respect for and sensitivity to others.
-The Du Bois Scholars Fellowship has a specific commitment to issues of race, social justice, and diversity.
+The W.E.B.
+Du Bois Diversity Fellowship has a specific commitment to issues of race, social justice, and diversity.

-In recognition that the goal is development of an independent level of clinical competence, the fellow will have an increasing level of clinical responsibility as contrasted with their internship year-all while having ready access to consultation and supervision.
+In recognition that the goal is development of an independent level of clinical competence, the fellow will have an increasing level of clinical responsibility as contrasted with their internship year, while having ready access to consultation and supervision.

 The fellow will have a broad base of responsibilities and activities, consistent with that expected of a functioning professional.
 These will include: Individual Psychotherapy, Intake, Group Psychotherapy, Clinical Triage and Crisis Intervention.
 Fellows will also participate in staff in-service training, weekly case conferences, bi-weekly intake team meetings and weekly staff meetings.